 The purpose of this policy is to outline procedures to be used when setting and adjusting salaries of UW System employees.
 These policies support the compensation philosophy described below and apply regardless of the source of funds supporting the salaries.

-This policy does not address procedures to be used when implementing a Regent Pay Plan (see SYS 1278, 2017-19 UWS Pay Plan Distribution Guidelines for University Workforce).
+This policy does not address procedures to be used when implementing a Regent Pay Plan (see SYS 1278, UW System Pay Plan Distribution Framework for the University Workforce).

 Wis.
 Stat. § 16.417(2)(f)2 exempts an individual employed by the Board of Regents of the University of Wisconsin from the $12,000 limit on the amount a full-time employee may earn during the employment period.
 This exemption applies only to compensation received with the System.